-The Hallett Wind Farms have the capacity to generate enough clean, green energy to power around 220,000 average South Australian households and also save approximately 770,000 tonnes of greenhouse gases each year.
+The Hallett Wind Farms have the capacity to generate enough clean, green energy to power around 200,000 average Australian homes and also save approximately 770,000 tonnes of greenhouse gases each year.

 The four separate wind farms that make up the Hallett Wind Farm group comprises 166 Suzlon S88 wind turbines and one Suzlon S97 wind turbine together with associated infrastructure such as substations and connection assets to allow the export of energy to the grid.
 The farming properties that host the wind farms are near the towns of Hallett and Burra in South Australia and are predominantly used for crops.

 |North Brown Hill||132 MW||May 2011|